eslint/eslint/docs/src/use/core-concepts/glossary.md

 [Static analysis](#static-analysis) tools such as ESLint typically operate by converting syntax into an AST in the ESTree format.

+See [github.com/estree/estree](https://github.com/estree/estree) for more information on the ESTree specification.

 ## F

 ### Fix